Journey into Disaster

 The woman in front of the door, she is maybe around 60 years old, repeats her superfluous question: “Sir, may I have a look into the room?” and ends her speech with an intrusive “Please!”

 I’m answering with a choking voice: “Why?”

-“Maybe a crime is in progress and there is a violation against our law.”
+“Maybe a crime is in progress and a violation against our law.”

-The conversation at the glass door of the cottage stops immediately, because there is somebody beside me which also finds that talking in the night under a bright camera light between me and the old woman is completely useless.
+The conversation at the glass door stops immediately, because there is somebody beside me which also finds that talking in the night under a bright camera light is useless.
 The short conversation was probably too much for the elderly man.
 At the moment he loses his nerves, claps the sweat hand on the glass door, pushes the door inside the room, the woman with the fast breathing aside, me in the room and at the wall.
 He presses his left hand on my chest and keeps me at distance.
 In his right hand shines and sparkles in the lights of the camera and the flashlights a high-gloss chromed automatic.
 I really do not have any idea of hand weapons, but it could be a caliber.45.
 The direct view in the mouth of the weapon scares and shocks me.
 I am solidified to the salt column.
 I’m standing still.
 Absolutely still without any movement.

 The crowd pushes into the room and the little elderly woman — who probably knocked on the door — the guy with the automatic weapon, a young policewoman and me at the left wall in the room.
 That’s the wall opposite the three beds.
 There are typical things of a hotel-room, a desk, a flat sideboard with Samsung TV and the fridge.

 Suddenly the policeman pulls me around and rotates me with my face to the wall.
 He professionally turns my arms in my back and a few seconds later I feel the cold steel on my wrists.
 These are indeed not pleasant noises when the pawls slide over the notches of the handcuffs.
 They slide damn painfully to the stops.